 Full Programmability with QMK and VIA

 For programmers, the ability to customize a tool is paramount.
-Keyboards that support QMK (Quantum Mechanical Keyboard) firmware and VIA software are a game-changer.
+Keyboards that support QMK (Quantum Mechanical Keyboard) firmware and VIA software are a major upgrade.
 This powerful combination allows you to remap any key, create complex macros, and switch between custom layouts on the fly—all without needing to install clunky software.
 You can create a layout dedicated to your favorite IDE, with shortcuts for compiling code, navigating tabs, or executing commands mapped to convenient keys.

 Top Mechanical Keyboards for Programming in 2025